rebelsky/sams-assorted-musings-reflections/ai-appropriate-use-discussion-2025-08-13.md

 _How many scenarios are appropriate?_ I've written about twenty-four.
 That's a lot.
 As we've seen elsewhere, I tend to overdo things.
 At the same time, I see value in introducing students to ways in which one might use generative AI so that we can discover together that there's not one easy answer.

 There are almost certainly others that will arise as I attempt to implement this idea.
 Fortunately (or unfortunately), I'm not teaching a full course again until Fall 2026, so I have some time.
 Perhaps I can convince a colleague to try this out in the meantime.

+---

+**_Postscript_**: Almost immediately after posting this musing, I discovered that my colleagues also include "Figuring out how to use a tool" and "Figuring out what may be wrong with a tool" (e.g., Visual Studio Code, the Java Compiler) as areas in which the use of AI may be permitted.